How Can a Victim Get Assault Charges Dismissed in Minneapolis and MN?

 - Advocate for you.
 With an attorney, you can tell your story without the need to speak directly with the prosecution.
 Your criminal defense attorney can preview your defense in the hopes that the state sees their case will not be successful.

 By speaking with a criminal defense lawyer, you dramatically increase the chances that the state will dismiss the assault charges against you.
+Even if the case is not dismissed right away, the reporting witness recanting the allegations against you could be the first step toward a favorable outcome in your case.

 How Can a Victim Get Assault Charges Dismissed in Minneapolis?